 And on a completely random note – I think the author had inspired choices for character names – I am particularly fond of Cora Cash!

-You can watch this conversation with the author for some information about the story:
+You can watch this conversation with the author for some information about this story:

 You can also read an interview with the author over at Unabridged Chick.

 Reviews of this book by other bloggers: